CISecurity/CSAT-Docs/docs/source/CSAT Pro Deployment.md

  - 16GB RAM
  - 4 quad core vCPUs

-The operating system CIS used when testing CIS CSAT Pro were Windows Server 2019 and Ubuntu 18.04.
+The operating system CIS used when testing CIS CSAT Pro were Windows Server 2019 and Ubuntu 18.04 (Ubuntu Server and Ubuntu Desktop).
+Please note that the installer does not function properly in Windows Server 2019 Core Edition, and that Windows Server 2019 Core Edition is not supported.

 ### Web Browser###
 The CIS CSAT Pro officially supports **Google Chrome** web browser.
 Other browsers may also work but may produce unexpected behavior.